wenfanwu/wenfanwu.github.io/_pages/about.md

 Education Background
 ======
-1. PhD in Physical Oceanography, Ocean University of China, Chnia
+1. PhD in Physical Oceanography, Ocean University of China, China
 2. BS in Marine Science, Ocean University of China, China